Indonesia–Iraq relations

-Indonesia and Iraq established diplomatic relations in 1950.
-Diplomatic relations are important because they have similarities as Muslim-majority countries.
-The relationship between the two countries is marked by the establishment of the Indonesian embassy in Baghdad and Iraq has an embassy in Jakarta Indonesia.
-The two countries have similar views and historical ties and foreign policy issues, especially because both countries are members of two international organizations, the Non-Aligned Movement and the Organization of Islamic Cooperation (OIC).
+Indonesia and Iraq established diplomatic relations on 27 February 1950 when President Sukarno appointed Bagindo Dahlan Abdullah, a member of the Central Indonesia National Committee, to serve as the ambassador of the United States of Indonesia to Iraq, Syria, Lebanon, and Jordan with a permanent residence in Baghdad.
+The relationship between the two countries is marked by the establishment of the Indonesian embassy in Baghdad and the Iraqi embassy in Jakarta.
+Both countries share similar views on foreign policy issues, particularly as members of several international organizations, including the Non-Aligned Movement, Organization of Islamic Cooperation (OIC), Group of 77 (G 77) and the United Nations.

 History

-Before Indonesia Independence
+Before Indonesian Independence

-Relations were commenced since centuries ago.
-Ancient Iraq and Indonesian archipelago were connected to the maritime Silk Road of Indian Ocean trade, where goods and ideas travels.
-The Srivijaya empire back in 8th-century has established contacts with Islamic Caliphate in the Middle East.
-In 13th century Islam arrived in Indonesia, and slowly it became the majority religion in the archipelago since 16th-century.
+Relations were commenced centuries ago.
+Ancient Iraq and the Indonesian archipelago were connected through the maritime Silk Road of the Indian Ocean trade, where goods and ideas travel.
+The Srivijaya empire back established contacts with Islamic Caliphate in the Middle East during the 8th century.
+In the 13th century, Islam arrived in Indonesia, and it slowly became the majority religion in the archipelago since the 16th century.

-Islam become the link between Indonesia and Iraq, as numbers of traders and ulamas spread Islam to Indonesian archipelago.
-Numbers of Arabic books and literatures travels through trade links and ports, and finally reach Indonesia.
-The Arabian Nights tales has caught the imaginations of Indonesians, popular even since the antiquities of Indonesian sultanates and kingdoms.
+Islam became the link between the two countries, as numbers of traders and ulamas spread the religion to the Indonesian archipelago.
+Numbers of Arabic books and literatures travel through trade links and ports, until finally reaching Indonesia.
+The Arabian Nights tales has caught the imaginations of Indonesians, popular ever since the antiquities of Indonesian sultanates and kingdoms.

-After Indonesia Independence
+After Indonesian Independence

-After World War II, Iraq became one of the first countries to recognize Indonesia's independence in 1945.
-Since 1950, both countries have signed around 15 agreements to boost bilateral ties.
-Indonesia has maintained its embassy in Baghdad during various crises, such as the Iran–Iraq War in the 1980s.
+After World War II, Iraq became one of the first countries to recognize Indonesia's de jure independence in 1947.
+Since 1950, the two countries have established official relations with the opening of embassies in both countries.
+In 1960, President Sukarno visited Iraq.
+The visit aimed to strengthen bilateral relations in the political and economic spheres.
+Indonesia maintained its embassy in Baghdad during various crises, such as the Iran-Iraq War in the 1980s.

+In 1995, Iraqi Vice President Taha Yasin Ramadhan visited Indonesia and met with Vice President Try Sutrisno and President Suharto.
+This visit aimed to rebuild relations between the two countries after the Gulf War.
+During the visit, Iraq asked Indonesia to support its country in international forums, particularly the UN and the Organization of Islamic Cooperation (OIC).
+Iraq needed Indonesia's support, as Indonesia served as chairman of the Non-Aligned Movement from 1992 to 1995.

 In 2003, the Indonesian government and people did not support a U.S.-led military campaign against Iraq.
-Over 50,000 Indonesian people crowded the streets of the Indonesian capital, Jakarta on Sunday, February 9, 2003, to protest the United States' threat of military action against Iraq.
+Over 50,000 Indonesian people crowded the streets of the Indonesian capital, Jakarta on Sunday, 9 February 2003, to protest the US' threat of military action against Iraq.
 At the height of the Iraq War, Indonesia temporarily closed its embassy in Baghdad in 2003.
 Because of the gradually improving security situation in Iraq, Indonesia reopened its embassy in June 2011.
 Since then, relations between the two countries have developed at a fast pace.
 Both nations are in the process of reviving their bilateral relations, which were stalled due to the war in Iraq.